Leman-24-horas/card-game-java/README.md

 ### Blackjack logic
-Blackjack uses the standard deck of cards containing the traditional 4 suits (Clubs, Diamonds, Hearts, and Spades) each with the convential 13 ranks (2 to 10, Jack, Queen, King, and Ace).
+Blackjack uses the standard deck of cards containing the traditional 4 suits (Clubs, Diamonds, Hearts, and Spades) each with the conventional 13 ranks (2 to 10, Jack, Queen, King, and Ace).
 However, in Blackjack the following cards all have a value of 10:
 - Jack
 - Queen
 - King